 It is hard to find a better school than Illinois State University if you want to pursue General Agriculture as a major.
 Illinois State University general agriculture students receive 9.0% more than the standard agriculture graduate.
 Based in Normal, Illinois, Illinois State offers a secure, suburban experience for scholars.

 Don't worry if you're not from Illinois, you won't feel as if you're out of place at Illinois State University.
 About 2.1% of students come from another state.
-The program with the most students signed up for at Illinois State University is teacher education grade specific.
+Every additional year of school causes students to take on more debt, so Illinois State's strong 47.8% graduation rate is something to pay attention to.
 In what areas is Illinois State University doing the best?
 Take a look at all the college rankings.

 Western Illinois University is one of the finest schools in the country for General Agriculture.
 Agriculture majors from Western Illinois University earn a boost of about 2.8% over the typical income of agriculture majors.
 Macomb, Illinois provides a charming small-town atmosphere for young people to learn in.

 You will be able to learn about many different cultures first-hand, thanks to WIU's diverse campus.
 This school is thought to be a good choice for veterans.
 Get a better idea of what student life at WIU is really like by seeing a few campus videos.